ASFOpenSARlab/opensarlab-docs/user_docs/installing_software_in_OpenSARlab.md

 Note that pip packages in the .local directory will supersede other versions of the same package installed elsewhere.

-## conda
-You can try to install conda packages using the command:
-- conda install --use-local package_name

-This will install to the /opt/conda/lib/python3.7/site-packages directory but may fail if conda needs to alter a dependency for which you do not have write permissions.

-Note that you will have to reinstall conda packages after a server restart.

 ## apt and apt-get
 Users cannot install software in OpenSARlab using apt or apt-get.